• Skip to main content

 And that is okay!
 That’s why we choose to homeschool our children in the first place!
 To give them what they need, not to force them to conform to someone else’s vision or expectations!

-So the next time you meet someone who enthusiastically labels themselves as a such-and-such homeschooler, don’t feel intimidated.
-Don’t be put off by their enthusiasm and confidence in the approach they have adopted.
+So the next time you meet someone who enthusiastically labels herself as a such-and-such homeschooler, don’t feel intimidated.
+Don’t be put off by her enthusiasm and confidence in the approach she has adopted.
 Don’t feel like a failure because you aren’t doing the same thing.

 Instead, embrace your child and embrace the freedom you have to tailor her education to her specific needs.
 In the end, this is why we ended up Relaxed Homeschoolers.
 You may end up in a different place and I celebrate that with you.
 Just be sure you choose what is best for your child and your family and not anyone else’s.